InnovaTree/CST311_PA2_UDP_Pinger/Documentation/readme.md

     - Packet Loss percentage
 - Modify Server.py and UDPClient so that they display print messages in the format shown in the spec sheet.
 - Solution must be tested to confirm that calculations results must match the resultchecker spreadsheet.
-- Get the program to run on Mininet
+- Get the program to run on Mininet:
+    - Interpreter needs to be changed to use Python 3.4.

 **What do we submit?
 (ONE SUBMISSION PER TEAM)**